Hacker News

 I donā€™t think anyone is really arguing Cook is a product visionaryā€”I certainly donā€™t think Cook is himself.
 But just navigating the political landscape alone is truly impressive.

-40 minutes ago by chongli
+4 years ago by chongli

 I canā€™t answer for those other issues but Iā€™m an iPad Pro owner and Iā€™ll say the 120Hz screen with the pencil feels absolutely magical.
 I think any Pro user who uses it for drawing and painting will not want to use anything else.
 Itā€™s a legit professional tool.
 Looks like the new M1 version pushed even harder in that direction with its display and colour support.